Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ## Implicit transmission of peer state

-In EAP-NOOB all EAP exchanges start with the same common handshake, which serves mainly the purpose to detect the client's current status.
+In EAP-NOOB all EAP exchanges start with the same common handshake, which serves mainly the purpose to detect the current peer state.

-The server initiates the EAP conversation by sending a Type 1 message without any further content, to which the peer responds by sending it's PeerId, if it was assigned, and it's PeerStatus.
+The server initiates the EAP conversation by sending a Type 1 message without any further content, to which the peer responds by sending it's PeerId, if it was assigned, and it's PeerState.

 In EAP-UTE, this peer state transmission is done implicitly by the peer's choice of response to the Server Greeting.